devtron-labs/devtron/docs/user-guide/deploy-chart/chart-group.md

 ## 1. Create Group

-1. Select `Charts` from the left pane, you will be landed to the `Chart Store` page.
+1. Select `Charts` from the left pane,you will land to the `Chart Store` page.
 2. Click on `Create Group` button present in the upper right corner.

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/deploy-chart/chart-group/chart-group-1.jpg)